Lifeinthecloud/VideoPlayerBundle/Resources/doc/index.md

 Getting Started With VideoPlayerBundle
 ======================================

-The Symfony2 security component provides a flexible security framework that allows you to load videos from configuration, a database, or anywhere else you can imagine.
-The VideoPlayerBundle builds on top of this to make it quick and easy to store videos in a database.
+The Symfony2 component provides a flexible security framework that allows you to load videos from configuration, a database, or anywhere else you can imagine.
+The VideoPlayerBundle builds on top of this to make itquick and easy to store data for reading videos Youtube, Vimeo or Dailymotion.

-So, if you need to persist and fetch the videos in your system to and from a database, then you're in the right place.
+So, if you need to persist and fetch the videos's data in your system to and from a database, then you're in the right place.

 ## Prerequisites

 This version of the bundle requires Symfony 2.1+.
-If you are using Symfony 2.0.x, please use the 1.2.x releases of the bundle.
+If you are using Symfony 2.0.x, please use the 1.0.x releases of the bundle.

 ### Translations